Last Updated on March 27, 2021 by Shaun Snapp

-These solar panels are not designed to be the primary power source for the compressor, but instead, serve only to maintain the temperature level of the container when the truck is not running and not providing power to the reefer unit.
+These solar panels are not designed to be the primary power source for the compressor but instead serve only to maintain the container’s temperature level when the truck is not running and not providing power to the reefer unit.

 Refrigerated Storage Versus Frozen Storage

 Frozen storage is a significant percentage of the overall refrigerated transport market.
-And the same equipment can carry either refrigerated or frozen product.
+And the same equipment can carry either refrigerated or frozen products.
 It is simply a matter of setting the refrigerated unit to match the product.
-Refrigerated freight cars provide the ability to transport frozen storage product rather than simply low temperature, as was the case with ice refrigeration.
+Refrigerated freight cars provide the ability to transport frozen storage products rather than simply low temperatures, as was ice refrigeration.

 Refrigerated Container or Refrigerator Containers

-A refrigerated container or refrigerator containers are used for ship or rail based refrigerated transport.
-These refrigerated containers are powered by port railyard, rail and ship power lines.
+A refrigerated container or refrigerator containers are used for ship or rail-based refrigerated transport.
+These refrigerated containers are powered by port railyard, rail, and ship power lines.
 Refrigerator containers are transported and powered this way for weeks on international ocean transits.
 But a refrigerated container can also be stored for an extended period without being connected to any external power source.
-This is because refrigerated containers have their diesel generator to power the refrigeration unit when connections to external power are not available or not convenient.
+This is because refrigerated containers have their diesel generator power the refrigeration unit when connections to external power are not available or not convenient.